contenox/.github/profile/README.md

 The contenox projects are designed with a modular, microservices-based architecture to provide developers with the core runtime, LLM provider abstraction, and foundational infrastructure needed to build next-generation AI applications.

 A complete overview of the ecosystem and projects is located [here](https://github.com/contenox/contenox).
-All services and features are wired together in the [runtime-mvp](https://github.com/contenox/runtime-mvp) for demonstration purposes.